WelcomeParty InformationComposDownloadContactSponsers

 Isn’t this a LAN party?
 How is it different?

-Well, traditionally a LAN party is more of a game playing fest where people rock up with their “super cool” cases and compete for supremacy. (ok, an exaggeration, but it's the stereotype) A LAN party is usually focused around gaming, competition, general showing off and sticking to your own machine.
+Traditionally a "LAN party" is more of a game playing fest where people rock up with their "super cool" computers and compete for supremacy. (an exaggeration, but the stereotype) A LAN party is usually focused around gaming, competition & general showing off.

 For more info about what the demo scene is, see below.